-If the person, or business, serving you the food was negligent in their preparation or service of the food, you are entitled to claim compensation.
+If the person, or business, serving you the food was negligent in their preparation or service or production of the food, you are entitled to claim for foreign object in food compensation.
 MG Legal’s expert food foreign object contamination solicitors can help you overcome the legal barriers to a successful claim.

 The most common items to be found are:

 Glass – this is often difficult to see, but glass is used in food production and so, broken glass is a common hazard in general.
 There have even been reports of supermarket baby food containing shards of glass.